heckj/hummingbird-docs/Hummingbird.docc/Mustache/MustacheSyntax.md

 ## Overview

 Mustache is a "logic-less" templating engine.
 The core language has no flow control statements.
 Instead it has tags that can be replaced with a value, nothing, or a series of values.
-The rest of this article documents the standard mustache tags.
+This article documents the standard mustache tags.

 ### Context